olol2/Conor_Keenan_Project/README.md

 ## Additions of details of project
 Will be on 5 seasons 19-20, 20-21, 21-22, 22-23, 23-24 and then tested on season N°6: 24-25

-For seasons 24-25, it is not possible to download the injury data, which is not that much of a problem This isn't crucial but a nice to have
+I could only scrape the injury data from transfermarkt from Pycharm and not nuvolos, taking about 15 minutes to create a csv file per season

 ## Deroulement du projet